What is Veganuary and How Can You Take Part?

 Confectionary is a big one too.
 Gelatin is made from collagen (found in cow and pig bones), skin and connective tissue.
 It’s used as a thickening agent or stabiliser and can be found in lots of sweets such as gummy bears, Starburst and so many more.
 You can get vegan chocolate made with ‘mylk’ alternatives, which are from plant=based milks.
-We stock Raw Halo and Ocelot which are both really delicious.
+We stock Raw Halo which is really delicious.

 How to get started in other areas of the home